alexkwolfe/mongomapper-versioned/README.md

+*If you are interested in becoming the maintainer of this project, please let me know.*

 ## Versioned

 Automatically store a version of a MongoMapper document every time it's updated.
 Configure a maximum number of versions you'd like to keep, or even the amount of time a particular document should keep versions around.